 We offer eight free guides on these subjects at the bottom of this page and provide consulting and training on them to our clients.

-Effective strategies are key to any organization’s success.
+Effective strategies are crucial to an organization’s success.
 They are usually devised or improved during strategic planning.
 Unfortunately, most planning models were designed for profit-driven enterprises.
-And the planning models for mission-driven organizations derived from them are not very useful.
-So we developed a new way to plan strategically for world-changing organizations from scratch.
+And the planning models for values-driven organizations derived from them often don’t address their needs.
+So we developed a new way for world-changing organizations to plan from scratch.

 Our planning model begins by asking you to define what success means for your organization.
 It then focuses on identifying and strengthening what supports, produces, and drives your success.
-One of the model’s innovations is it incorporates strategic marketing into planning.
+One of the model’s innovations is incorporating strategic marketing into planning.
 This enables you to better target, understand, and serve those who determine your success.
-If your success depends on making advances in your field, we help you devise better research and development strategies.
+Finally, the success map you’ll construct will reveal how success arises in your organization and how to make it more successful.

 Most people equate marketing with selling.
 Actually, strategic marketing eliminates the need to sell.
 It is a systematic way to better understand, engage, and serve those who determine your success.
 It has been tested and refined in commercial marketplaces for decades.

-If your organization relies on outside individuals and organizations to accomplish and support its mission, strategic marketing probably holds the key to its success.
-It can advance your mission, increase your funding, and build a strong base of support for what you do.
+If your organization relies on outside individuals and organizations to accomplish and support its mission, strategic marketing may hold the key to its success.
+It can advance your mission, increase your revenues or funding, and build a strong base of support for what you do.

 There’s only one problem—strategic marketing is a foreign language to most values-driven organizations.
 Most don’t understand and use terms like target audiences, positioning strategies, and branding.
 But it’s as crucial to their success as it is to profit-driven companies.
 So we translated branding into ideas and tools for world-changing organizations.
 Building an audience-focused organization is one of our recommendations.
-The adjacent figure on marketing mindsets should convince you why.
+The figure on the left about marketing mindsets suggests why.

 Our Strategic Marketing Guide and Workbook are blueprints for making your organization more successful.
-As we’ve said, its most powerful tool is branding.
-We think most world-changing organizations could benefit significantly from a more compelling and powerful brand.
-So we wrote a separate guide on it.
+As we’ve said, its most potent tool is branding.
+We think most world-changing organizations would benefit from more distinctive and compelling brands.
+So we wrote a separate guide to it.

-Our Leadership Guide shows leaders how to create a flywheel of success by:
+Our Leadership Guide shows a leader how to create a flywheel of success by:

-- Enabling the organization to fulfill its audiences’ needs better and make advances in its field.
+- Enabling their organization to fulfill its audiences’ needs better and make advances in its field.